TRIAL PADDOCKS

 -

-Learning; eg: mapping, animal nutrition, grazing strategies, agronomy.
+Learning; eg: mapping, animal nutrition, grazing and agronomy strategies.

 -

-Planning agronomy, farm activities and setting up trial paddocks for evaluation.
+Planning agronomic activities and setting up trial paddocks for evaluation.

-Call Chris to discuss how you can be involved in the 'Trial Paddocks' program.
+Call now to discuss how you can benefit from the 'Trial Paddocks' program.

 Case Study Farm

-Consider the Case Study below to get a better idea of what the practical application of the 'Trial Paddocks’ program on your farm could look like.
+Take a look at the 'Kransley Park' case study to get a better idea of the practical application of the 'Trial Paddocks’ program on your farm.

 The map above shows the farm layout and identifies the paddocks selected to be evaluated in the Trial Paddocks program this coming year.

 The farm has a very reliable water supply.
-It is boosted by the occasional water supply from a few leaky dams on the creek starting in The Peaks paddock.
 Kransley Creek is a permanent water course flowing from west to east through the property.
-There is a reticulated water supply from a bore in Paradise paddock that ensure a reliable stock water supply.
+Most importantly there is a reticulated water supply from a bore in Paradise paddock that ensure a reliable stock water supply every year.
 Each paddock has at least one water trough and most have two.

 The farm is 442 Ha and runs a fat lamb enterprise (4000 DSE) being 1st X ewes (approx. 1450 breeders) with cattle weaner trading making up the balance of 1800 DSE (approx. 165 head) bought April - sold Nov.
 Average carrying capacity is around 13.5 DSE/Ha.

 Long term average annual rainfall is 680 mm and elevation is from 510M to 630M.
 The area north of the creek is mostly arable and of alluvial origin.
-The soils in paddocks south of the creek are 95% granite and 5% alluvial.
+The soils in paddocks to the south are 95% granite and 5% alluvial.
 Approximately 20% of the land this side of the creek is non-arable.

 Recent soil testing has shown that soil acidity (low pH & high Al%) are problematic in some paddocks.
 Phosphorus (P) and sulphur (S) levels are low in most paddocks.
 Low potassium (K) is also an issue in some.
 The standard pasture fertilizer program for the past 20 years has been 100 kg/Ha SSP every second year (half the farm spread annually).